Thomas Harlan Ellett

-Thomas Harlan Ellett (September 2, 1880 – November 24, 1951) was an architect who practiced in New York City.
+Thomas Harlan Ellett (September 2, 1880 – November 24, 1951) was an American architect who practiced in New York City.

 Early life and education

 Harlan Ellett, as he was known in his youth, was born in 1880 and grew up in Sherman Township, Iowa, the son of Thomas Ely Ellett, a farmer, and his wife, Caroline Elizabeth Bake.
 According to one historian, the Ellett farm was in Sherman, Section 18, P.O.
 Red Oak, Iowa, "... a splendid farm of 250 acres, all in cultivation; good house, and a fine orchard of six acres."
 The father died in 1895, by which time the family had moved into town, to a house in Red Oak's third ward.

 In the fall of 1899, Ellett traveled to Chicago where his uncle Edwin H. Ellett was a cattle broker.
-Ellett enrolled at the Armour Institute of Technology, became a member of the swim team, captain of the water polo team, and in 1902, a recipient of a Certificate in Architecture.
+Ellett enrolled in the Armour Institute of Technology, became a member of the swim team, captain of the water polo team, and in 1902, a recipient of a Certificate in Architecture.
 (A cousin, Edwin H. Ellett Jr., was a graduate of the class of 1907).

 Ellett then enrolled at the University of Pennsylvania where he studied with the architect Paul Cret.
 He was valedictorian of the class of 1906, won the Arthur Spayd Brooke Memorial Prize (gold medal) and got a Bachelor of Science in Architecture.
 The following year, he studied at the Pennsylvania Academy of the Fine Arts where in May 1907 he won a Cresson Traveling Scholarship of $1,500 for two years' study abroad.
 In August that year, Ellett boarded the steamship Merion, leaving Philadelphia for Europe where he stayed until 1909, mostly at the American Academy in Rome.

 By 1910, Ellett was in New York working as an architect, living in Mrs. Ackerson's boarding house at 17 Madison Avenue, next door to architect Stanford White's Madison Square Presbyterian Church.
 Ellett worked for several years at the firms of McKim, Mead & White and Benjamin Wistar Morris before establishing his own practice.
 The 1915 New York City Directory includes the entry: "Thos H. Ellett, archt, 51 Mad av."